rstad/resume/resume.md

 Systems Administrator & IT Manager, Jun 11 -- Mar 14

 Mindwalk Studios is an elite partner for digital art and animation production for the games industry.
-I project managed many 25+ artist projects to completion both on time and within budget.
+I managed a number of projects including 25+ artists to completion both on time and within budget.

-As the company scaled up from 30 to 100 artists, I designed and implemented numerous initiatives to improve tooling, process, and documentation, in order to enable our continuing expansion as well as ease some of the growing pains we encountered.
+I designed and implemented numerous initiatives to improve tooling, process, and documentation that allowed our company to more easily scale up from 30 to 100+.

 ------------------------------------------------------------------------